 What Is a Visual Schedule?

 A visual schedule is like a sequential day planner that has pictures.
 Visual schedules can show the full day or just the next item in the day.
-Many of our students have visual strengths and understand better when they have visual supports.
-Visual schedules allow students to see their schedule in a way they are better able to understand.
+Many of our unique learners have visual strengths and understand better when they have visual supports.
+Visual schedules allow unique learners to see their schedule in a way they are better able to understand.

 Why Is a Visual Schedule Important?

 While some of your students may be able to memorize the events that occur during the day; life does not always happen in that exact sequence and this can lead to behavioral problems.
 Visual Schedules allow students to see what comes next, helping them to anticipate activities and transition when there is a change in schedule.
 Visual Schedules allow the student to review a visual representation of the day's events in sequential order to determine what is coming up next in their day, supporting students as they navigate their day.

 Most of all, visual schedules promote independence in students as they move through their day.
 With a visual schedule, they are no longer dependent on an adult to tell them what they need to do next.
 Instead, they can check their schedule.
 This is a great job skill for students and important to teach while young.

 Setting Up the Visual Schedule in Positivity